 Attendance at all classes is mandatory unless otherwise stated in the course syllabus or granted accommodations through the ADA office.
-A student that misses more than 5% of classes will need to take a leave of absence or withdraw from the program, as the ability to be successful in the program is unlikely.
+A student without specific approved accommodations who misses more than 5% of classes will need to take a leave of absence or withdraw from the program, as the ability to be successful in the program is unlikely.
 Please refer to University policies on Pregnant and Parenting Students and Students with Learning Disabilities.